 HACKNEY FIGHT

-A good overview video explaining the legal battles was made by CGPGrey, which can be found here
+A good overview video explaining the legal battles was made by CGPGrey, which can be found here.

 The legal documents and correspondence below offer a comprehensive overview of the workings of the Council in its determined attack on Antepavilion.
 As there is overwhelming public support for our work, their motivation is a matter of speculation.
-So is the question of who specifically within the Council is driving it.
-Currently they are withholding that information - contrary to their duties under the Freedom of Information Act.
-Similarly, they are refusing to reveal how much Council money they have spent on continuing their legal actions.

 Planning Inquiry